jackyzha0/jackyzha0.github.io/content/thoughts/indeterminant.md

 - Akin to the [Twin Earth Argument](thoughts/Twin%20Earth%20Argument.md), "this" can refer to different things
 	- Like variable naming in programming languages where unification would not unify two 'this' from different scopes

-Ontologies are theories of objects -- a conception of what the world is made up of.
+[[thoughts/ontology|Ontologies]] are theories of objects -- a conception of what the world is made up of.
 Ontologies need to be *interpreted*

 ## Erroneous Cognition
 - A cognition is valid if it discriminates between that object and all others.